TwoStoryRobot/bcdevex-codechallenge2/README.md

 ![The user edit form](./screenshots/Edit-user-form.png)

-**Note** changing the Avatar URL to an something that does not retrieve as an image will cause the avatar to generate the initials of the user on a random color.
+**Note** changing the Avatar URL to something that does not retrieve as an image will cause the avatar to generate the initials of the user on a random color.